intercepted16/activitywatch-notify/README.md

 # activitywatch-notify

-A TypeScript program that notifies you when a specified limit of minutes has been reached.
-It suggests you take a break.
-Or, you could activate a destructive mode that forces you to take a break!
+A TypeScript program using the Activity Watch API to notify you when a program's usage exceeds a set time limit.
+It also has a destructive mode, in which it terminates the program in question forcefully, if not manually closed.